In This Article

 How can you tell if you’re suffering from an emergency dental situation?
-How do you know if your toothache is alright or symptomatic of a dental emergency?
+How do you know if your toothache is alright or symptomatic of emergency dental care?
 In some cases, dental emergencies are obvious, such as when you knock your tooth out while playing sports.
-However, some dental emergencies are harder to determine, such as the root cause of your toothache or bleeding gums.
+However, some dental emergencies, such as the root cause of your toothache or bleeding gums, are harder to determine.
 Dental emergencies are situations in which you need immediate dental care, and you must consult a dentist near me with reviews immediately.
-The emergency dentist will handle the dental emergency to prevent the situation from worsening.
+The emergency dentist will handle the emergency dental care to prevent the situation from worsening.
 It’s crucial to distinguish between dental emergencies and non-urgent dental situations.
 Examples of non-urgent dental situations include lost fillings, lost crowns, food stuck between your teeth, a small crack in your tooth, or a dull toothache.
 Meanwhile, the following are some examples of potential dental emergencies:

 - A loosened tooth that shakes upon touch.
 This may indicate that you have gum disease or receding gum line, which leads to loosened teeth that may come off upon impact.

 - Severe and persistent toothache that’s hard to manage and lasts for more than 24 hours.
 If your toothache carries on for more than 24 hours, it may be indicative of periodontitis or other dental issues.

 - Bleeding gums.
 If your gums start bleeding either spontaneously or while brushing, you’re probably suffering from gum disease or periodontitis.

 - Swollen jaws may be a sign of bruxism or TMD.